LeBron James breaks Kareem Abdul-Jabbar’s NBA record for career field goals

 Abdul-Jabbar was a career 55.9% shooter, while James has hit 51.6% of his shots.

-James tied Abdul-Jabbar's record with his second basket of the game, an alley-oop dunk from Luca Doncic that cut Denver's early lead to 16-7.
+James tied Abdul-Jabbar's record with his second basket of the game, an alley-oop dunk from Luka Doncic.

 Now 41, James regularly sets NBA records for longevity and career achievements — most recently becoming the oldest player to get a triple-double last month.

-Before tipoff, Lakers coach J.J.
-Redick compared his superstar to another iconic American virtuoso: the Boss.
+Before tipoff, Redick compared his superstar to another iconic American virtuoso: the Boss.

 “Yeah, I’m a big Bruce Springsteen fan, and I would probably say his early albums really, really get me going,” Redick said.
 “There’s a youthfulness to him, you know, in energy.
 ‘Nebraska’ is actually my favorite album of all time.
 And that’s very different from what he had done that far in his career.
 And then you can kind of see the evolution of him as a singer-songwriter. and then he comes out with the greatest hits.
 And you’re like, ‘Wow, this is pretty good.’